 - Passing Grades

 A grade of “NC” requires academic counseling through the Student Success Center.
 The

 student is placed on “Academic Warning” for the following semester.
+Students on "Academic Warning" are ineligible for Rotating University courses, Directed Studies and Internships--unless required by their department for graduation.
 A student who

 receives three NCs in any two consecutive semesters is ineligible to continue at the